vivaejs/server/docs/index.md

 ## What is Vivae?

-Vivae is an extremely lightweight, zero-dependency Node.js framework for building HTTP servers including, middleware support, plugin creation, static file serving, and more.
+Vivae is a lightweight, zero-dependency framework for building HTTP servers including, middleware support, plugin creation, static file serving, and more.

 ## Overview